How to Have a Clutter-Free Home When You are Messy at Heart

 The funny thing was I loved having my room neat and organized.
 But it would never last.
 Like clockwork, my room would be a cluttered mess all over again by the following week.

-It wasn’t so much a mess as it was full of things that simply needed to be put away.
+It wasn’t so much a mess as it was full of things that needed to be put away.

-They say it takes 21 days to create a new habit and for me, my new habit was to put my stuff away when I was done using it.
-And if I hated to take that extra step to return things to their home, I set up a few shortcuts.
-An easier way for me to put my things close to away and, in turn, keeping my room and later my home a bit less messy.
+For me, the habit I was missing was to put my stuff away when I was done using it.
+And if I hated to take that extra step to return things to their home, I needed to set up shortcuts.
+An easier way for me to put my things close to away and, in turn, keep my room and, later, my home less messy.

 Clutter-Free Home Ideas